Psmths/windows-forensic-artifacts/execution/prefetch.md

 ## Caveats
 Prefetch files are written approximately 10 seconds after execution.
 Subtract 10 seconds from the timestamp to get an approximate time.

+## Analysis Tips

+### Evidence of Deleted Files
+Because the Prefetch artifact stores files referenced by a program, it may be used to identify deleted files as they will persist in this artifact.